Workers' Comp Adjuster Tricks & Insurance Company Tactics (2026)

 How It Works

 Your claim sits in limbo.
 Weeks turn into months with no progress.
 The adjuster "needs more information," is "waiting on medical records," or "has to get approval from a supervisor."
+These workers comp delay tactics are among the most effective tools in an insurer's arsenal.

 Why They Do It